-Thursday, August 21, 9 a.m.-12:00 noon
+Thursday, August 19, 9 a.m. - 12:00 noon, 2 p.m. - 5 p.m.

 In the week prior to the beginning of classes, students entering the degree programs in Music History, Musicology, and EMPP take diagnostic examinations in Music History and Music Theory.
-Three hours are allotted for the Theory exam, and three hours are allotted for the History exam; the Music History exam covers material from the Middle Ages to through the $20^{th}$ century, while the Theory Exam tests analysis skills and covers material from the common-practice period.
+Three hours are allotted for the Theory exam, and three hours are allotted for the History exam; the Music History exam covers material from the Middle Ages to through the 20th century, while the Theory Exam tests analysis skills and covers material from the common-practice period.
 The Theory diagnostic does not include ear training, sight singing, figured bass, or other practical skills.

-LANGUAGE EXAMINATIONS IN MUSICOLOGY
+Language Examinations in Musicology

-2009-2010 language exams will be scheduled during the following weeks:
+Schedule:

-October 12-16 (M-F) 2009
+October 11-15 (M-F) 2010

-February 8-12 (M-F) 2010
+February 7-11 (M-F) 2011

-April 5-9 (M-F) 2010
+April 4-8 (M-F) 2011